 Performative issues: I am skeptical of white debaters running afropessimism or similar arguments, particularly against debaters of color, but will not tell someone they can't.
 That said, if you're a white person debating critical race issues against a person of color, or a man advocating feminism against a woman, or a cis/het person talking queer issues, etc., be sensitive, empathetic, and mindful.
 Also, I tend to notice performative contradiction and will vote on it if asked to.
 For example, running a language K and using the language you're critiquing (outside of argument setup/tags) is a really bad idea.

 Because it's useful to say it twice: I hate tricks debate.
-I'll generally vote on it if you win, but I am by default looking for performative contradiction and genuinely believe that reading tricks or excessive burden arguments is uneducational and prickish.
-I wont like you, I'll yell at you, and you won't get great speaks from me if you read tricks.
+I genuinely believe that reading tricks or excessive burden arguments is uneducational and prickish.
+I won't like you, I'll yell at you, and you won't get good speaks from me if you read tricks.
 Strike me if you have to.
 Seriously stop preffing me.
 Actually literally everyone stop preffing me; debate is gross.
 Do me a solid and don't pref me.

-Being a tabula rasa-ish judge, I will listen to arguments that any of the stuff I accept is not OK, albeit skeptically.
-I don't vote against a "traditional" value debater because they're "less progressive" or "less cool" or "memes" or whatever.
+I don't vote against a "traditional" value debater because they're "less progressive" or "less cool" or whatever.
 Every person in our community has value.
-That's a pun, I like it.
+PUN INTENDED!

 Read cases that make sense and are internally consistent.
 I can't believe I have to say this, but such is life.